A Notice of Arbitration: What You Should Know

 (c) Identification of the arbitration agreement that is invoked;

-(d) Identification of any contract or other legal instrument out of or in relation to which the dispute arises or, in the absence of such contract or instrument, a brief description of the relevant relationship;
+(d) Identification of any contract or other legal instrument out of or about which the dispute arises or, in the absence of such contract or instrument, a brief description of the relevant relationship;

 (e) A brief description of the claim and an indication of the amount involved, if any;